Links on Android Authority may earn us a commission. Learn more.

 Other than the basic form factor, apps are what separate Chromebooks vs iPads the most.

 Chrome OS is not necessarily a full desktop operating system.
-Windows or macOS machines can run hundreds of thousands of full desktop applications, Chromebooks are limited to web-based apps, Android, and Linux apps.
+Windows or macOS machines can run hundreds of thousands of full desktop applications.
+On the other hand, Chromebooks are limited to web-based apps, Android, and Linux apps.
 You must also take into account that not all Chromebooks support Linux apps.
 And while Android application-capable Chromebooks are more common, older devices often lack Google Play Store access.
 Check the link below to see which Chromebooks support Android and Linux apps.

 The full Google suite works too, of course, including Gmail, Docs, and YouTube.
 If you’re worried about work software, Chrome-based versions of Microsoft Office and Outlook are available.
 If you’re wondering about entertainment, Netflix and Disney Plus are available, too.
 Games are most often available from the Play Store in Android form, and you can use cloud-based offerings like Stadia.